 In order to establish a measure of “Fair & Reasonable” a pre-negotiation estimate is required by federal regulations in 49 CFR 18.36.
-The MoDOT PM/CA should develop an estimate based on the man-hours that MoDOT would require to perform the same service.
+The MoDOT PM/CA shall develop an estimate based on the man-hours that MoDOT would require to perform the same service.
 The consultant man-hour estimate is reviewed and compared to the MoDOT estimate.
 The consultant’s fee proposal submittal must include detailed hours and cost breakdowns by sub-task and by job title.
 For any subtask on the scope, it should be known how many different people, how many hours per person, any direct expenses, etc. for the prime and any subs.
 Negotiations should occur to assure that man-hours in the contract are comparable to the MoDOT estimated hours and those from similar projects.
 PMs should confer with the appropriate Central Office liaison engineer for concurrence with the review.

 134.3.4 Basis of Payment

-- Actual Cost Plus Fixed Fee
+- Actual Cost Plus Fixed Fee (majority of contracts)

 - Specific rates of pay (for emergency situations only)